 Xanthelasmas are the most widely recognized type of xanthoma.
 They are yellowish deposits composed of a cholesterol-filled substance that appear mostly over the medial aspects of the eyelids.
 Several medical conditions are associated with the appearance of xanthelasma, including hyperlipidemia, diabetes, and thyroid dysfunctions.
 It might appear in patients with normal lipid profile, namely, cholesterol and triglyceride levels.

 In xanthelasma palpebrarum, the epidermis is spared and the papillary dermis as well.
-In the reticular dermis, the inflammatory infiltrate is perivascular, and it is composed of mixed cells, including mono and multi-nucleated foam cells within the lipid-laden cytoplasmic vacuoles in the superficial reticular dermis.
+In the reticular dermis, the inflammatory infiltrate is perivascular, and it is composed of mixed cells, including mono and multinucleated foam cells within the lipid-laden cytoplasmic vacuoles in the superficial reticular dermis.
 The subcutaneous fatty layer is usually spared.

-These lesions are often seen in the fourth and fifth decade of life.
+These lesions are often seen in the fourth and fifth decades of life.
 Once xanthelasma has developed, it will not spontaneously disappear but will remain the same or increase in size.
 The majority of people come to attention because of cosmetic concerns.
 Typically, xanthelasma palpebrarum patient presents with soft, yellowish papules and plaques over the medial canthus of the upper lid.
-Sometimes it might be solid, semi-solid or firm.
+Sometimes it might be solid, semi-solid, or firm.
 These papules cannot be squeezed.
 These deposits usually will not go away on their own and typically will grow up with the time.

 Since a high number of individuals with xanthelasma have a lipid disorder, measurement of serum lipid profile is recommended.
-Also, liver panel, thyroid function test, fasting blood glucose can be done, or if the patient is diabetic, the glycosylated hemoglobin level measures the blood sugar control over the last 3 months.
+Also, liver panel, thyroid function test, fasting blood glucose can be done, or if the patient has diabetes, the glycosylated hemoglobin level measures the blood sugar control over the last 3 months.
 In most of the cases, cholesterol and triglyceride levels are elevated, and the high-density lipoprotein (HDL) level is reduced.
 To measure the lipid profile accurately, the patients should fast for at least 12 hours.

 The treatment of xanthelasma involves changes in lifestyle and taking medications to lower serum lipids.
 Even though a low-fat diet and statins are often recommended, they have a limited effect on xanthelasmas once they have developed.
-If the lesions are a cosmetic concern, they can be excised by simple surgical procedure, cauterized, or removed with liquid nitrogen sessions.
+If the lesions are a cosmetic concern, they can be excised by simple surgical procedures, cauterized, or removed with liquid nitrogen sessions.
 Surgery around the eyelids is fraught with complications and can result in ectropion, eyelid retraction, and injury to the eye itself.
-Use of cryotherapy and chemical cauterization can lead to severe scarring and skin discoloration.
+The use of cryotherapy and chemical cauterization can lead to severe scarring and skin discoloration.

-Other methods include chemical peels utilizing trichloroacetic acid (TCA) in a high percentage of 50% or above to reach to the optimum depth for the cholesterol deposits in the reticular dermis; similar substances like salicylic acid might be used as well.
+Other methods include chemical peels utilizing trichloroacetic acid (TCA) in a high percentage of 50% or above to reach the optimum depth for the cholesterol deposits in the reticular dermis; similar substances like salicylic acid might be used as well.
 Deep peels may be complicated by hyperpigmentation, especially in dark-skin individuals, so the treating physician should pay attention to this point very well.

-Radiofrequency machines can be used to treat some cases of xanthelasma because it is a very safe method compared to other modalities but it is less effective, and it might be expensive.
+Radiofrequency machines can be used to treat some cases of xanthelasma because it is a very safe method compared to other modalities, but it is less effective, and it might be expensive.

 A treatment plan for any patient with xanthelasma should be interprofessional involving a dietician, internist, dermatologist, and oculoplastic surgeon.
 Always remember to start with changing the dietary lifestyle of the patient, and if he or she requires lipid-lowering drugs, refer them to an internist before establishing treatment sessions.
 Simple and safe treatment methods should be tried first.
 Invasive procedures should be the last option.
 Liquid nitrogen sessions are the first to be offered for the patients.